ChengaDev/profiles-page/README.md

 ```

 ## Usage
+### Make sure you are in the root directory

-Run the entire app using this command:
+Run the entire app using this command :
 ```bash
 npm run app
 ```